graysonkent/graysonkent.github.io/_posts/2017-11-24-various-methods-for-finding-endianness.md

 Conclusion
 ---------------
 This is probably more than any sane person would want to know about CPU endianness, but I still think it is an interesting topic.

-If you want to contribute another method, please email it to me!
+If you want to contribute another method, please email it to me with the name you want for attribution.